 Choosing the right stack impacts:

-- Operational overhead – Infrastructure heavy stacks require more ongoing management
+Operational overhead – Infrastructure heavy stacks require more ongoing management through managed IT services or dedicated internal teams

 In other words, your tech stack directly affects how fast you can move, how easy it is to maintain your systems, and how confidently you can scale.